Deep-AIs/DeepCOLA/README.md

 # Dataset

-The [UK-Dale](https://www.anaconda.com/) electricity consumption dataset is used for the experiments.
+The [UK-Dale](http://jack-kelly.com/data/) electricity consumption dataset is used for the experiments.
 This dataset contains consumption at appliance level.
+A dataset file is provided with the code which contains consumption for one day.
+The origianl UK-Dale dataset provides individual files for each appliance for various time duration.
+However, we have applied data preprocessing and combined the consumption from appliances into one file.